travisdoor/travis.github.io/index.md

 and implement terrain generator which takes world definitions and noise setup created by designer and than generates large planetary terrain based on this information.

+{: style="text-align: justify;"}
+Even though I'm mostly interested in game development, I'm also enjoying programming languages and it's internals, desing and compilers so I started programming my own compiler in 2018 as a side project.
+First idea was to create just a simple frontend translating custom code into C language, but after few years of development I've ended with fully usable programming language called [Biscuit](http://biscuitlang.org) using LLVM backend.
+This language is not complete yet and it's still under development.

 ## Skills
 C, C++, C#, Bash, CMake, Java, Objective C, GLSL